Yomano/yomano/README.md

 - `context.files`

-There is 5 callbacks you can use:
+There are 5 callbacks you can use:

 - **init** - can be used to print something to the user.
 - **after_prompt** - `context.filter` will be populated with your special filters applied, here you have a chance to make changes to it.